milansherman2/EDA-in-Python/README.md

 Are First Basemen Power Hitters?

 <h2>Overview</h2>
 <p>In my experience following baseball, I have found that first basemen are often the power hitters on the team.
-A power hitter can be loosely defined as a player hits the ball farther and who tends to hit more home runs, as well as doubles and triples (versus singles).</p>
+A power hitter can be loosely defined as a player has more extra base hits (versus singles).</p>

 I did some research and found that this idea is not unfounded, for a few reasons:
 1. First basemen do not require the quickness and agility of a middle infielder as they have less ground to cover